 Once you elevate the surface, use a fan to push air away from your resin.
 This is the same concept as when you blow your breath over food that is too hot.
-The air moves the heat out and allows the resin to stay cooler.
+The air moves the heat away and allows the resin to stay cooler.

 Set your resin on a cooling surface

 Put the hot resin cups in a metal container.
-Carry them outside if you can safely do so, otherwise open windows to allow fresh air to the room.
+Carry them outside.
+Otherwise, open windows to allow fresh air into the room.
 Do not touch again until the resin has cooled off and the smoke disappears.

-Unpublished Blog Posts of Resin Obsession, LLC © 2021 Resin Obsession, LLC
+Unpublished Blog Posts of Resin Obsession, LLC © 2023 Resin Obsession, LLC